-ACLs are created and maintained through the Security Administration Manager (see Section 11, Security Administration Manager, on page 133) and are held as XML files.
+ACLs are created and maintained through the Security Administration Manager (see "Security Administration Manager") and are held as XML files.
 It is possible, but not recommended, to edit the XML files using some method other than the Security Administration Manager.